 ![Data Protection Checklist [10 Items]](/_next/image?url=https%3A%2F%2Fxlawjotwdonvcisfgnkc.supabase.co%2Fstorage%2Fv1%2Fobject%2Fpublic%2Farticle-images%2Farticles%2F40%2F2566%2Fai-generated.png%3Ft%3D1773372565888&w=3840&q=75)

-Focusing on Laos's Electronic Data Protection Law, this article organizes the data protection items that companies should verify.
+Based on Laos's Personal Data Protection Law (PDP Law) and Electronic Data Protection Law, this document organizes the data protection items that companies should verify.
+With the enforcement of the PDP Law, the following checklist items are not recommendations but legal obligations.

-☐ Item 1: Is the purpose of personal data collection explicitly documented?
+☐ Item 1: Is the purpose of collecting personal data explicitly documented?

-For each type of data collected, document "for what purpose" and "to what extent" it will be used.
-Laos's Electronic Data Protection Law requires that purposes be clearly stated, and collection based on vague justifications such as "we might use it in the future" is not permitted.
+The PDP Law requires a legal basis for processing personal data, and it is necessary to document "for what purpose" and "to what extent" each type of collected data will be used.
+Collection based on vague justifications such as "we might use it in the future" is not permitted.

 ☐ Item 2: Has consent been obtained from the data subject?

-Regardless of whether the data pertains to employees or customers, consent from the individual is required in principle for the collection of personal data.
-Records of consent obtained (when and for what scope) must also be retained.
+Under the PDP Law, valid consent from the data subject is generally required for the processing of personal data.
+Records of consent obtained (when and to what extent consent was given) must also be retained.
+Data subjects are also legally granted the right to withdraw consent (Source: DLA Piper).

 In a Laos project, there was a client who operated without a Lao-language version of the consent form, using only English.
-Local staff were unable to understand the content, resulting in consent that was merely a formality — providing explanations in the local language is essential to ensuring that consent is meaningful.
+Local staff were unable to understand the content, resulting in consent that was merely a formality — providing explanations in the local language is essential to ensuring the substantive validity of consent.

 ☐ Item 3: Is the data collected limited to the minimum necessary?

 Verify that data unnecessary for business operations — such as sensitive data including religion, ethnicity, and health information — is not being collected.
-This is particularly common in HR systems where "filling in all fields by default" has become standard practice.
+The PDP Law requires additional protective measures for the processing of sensitive data, and cases where HR systems are configured to have "all fields filled in by default" should be reviewed.

 ☐ Item 4: Is a privacy policy presented at the time of data collection?

-Regardless of the collection method — whether via website, app, or paper form — the privacy policy must be made accessible to the individual.
-Providing a Lao-language version is strongly recommended.
+The PDP Law requires transparency in data processing activities.
+Regardless of the collection method — whether via website, app, or paper form — the privacy policy must be made accessible to the data subject.
+Providing a Lao-language version is mandatory.

 ☐ Item 5: Have you defined where and for how long data is stored?

-Clarify "where" and "until when" data is stored.
-If you are using cloud services, you also need to know the physical location of the data centers.
+Clarify "where" and "until when" data is retained.
+The PDP Law mandates the registration of data processing activities, and identifying storage locations is part of the registration requirements.
+If you are using cloud services, you must also be aware of the physical location of the data centers.

 ☐ Item 6: Are access permissions managed according to the principle of least privilege?

-A state where "everyone can access all data" is also a risk under cybercrime law.
-Set access permissions by department and job title, and conduct regular audits.
+A state in which "everyone can access all data" risks violating the security management measure requirements of the PDP Law.
+Set access permissions by department and job title, and conduct regular reviews.

 ☐ Item 7: Have you implemented data encryption and security management measures?

-Both encryption at rest and encryption in transit are required.
-In particular, since some areas within Laos have unstable internet environments, ensuring the security of communication channels is critical.
+The PDP Law requires the implementation of appropriate security measures (source: DLA Piper).
+Both encryption at rest and encryption in transit are recommended.
+In particular, since internet connectivity can be unstable in some areas within Laos, ensuring the security of communication channels is critical.

-Simply using SaaS tools (Google Workspace, Salesforce, etc.) results in data being transferred outside the country.
-Conduct an inventory of where data is stored for all services your organization uses.
+Simply using SaaS tools (such as Google Workspace and Salesforce) results in data being transferred outside the country.
+The PDP Law requires assessment and approval for cross-border transfers (source: DLA Piper), making it necessary to inventory the data storage locations for all services your organization uses.

-☐ Item 9: Have you confirmed the level of data protection in the countries/regions to which data is transferred?
+☐ Item 9: Have you verified the level of data protection in the countries or regions to which data is transferred cross-border?

-Laos's Electronic Data Protection Law imposes conditions on cross-border transfers.
-Verify whether the destination country has an adequate data protection framework, and whether contractual safeguards (equivalent to Standard Contractual Clauses) are in place.
+The PDP Law imposes conditions on cross-border transfers, requiring confirmation of whether the destination country has an adequate data protection framework or whether contractual safeguards are in place.
+Even under the previous Electronic Data Protection Law, the consent of the data subject was mandatory for cross-border transfers.

-☐ Item 10: Have you established rules for data sharing among group companies?
+☐ Item 10: Have you established rules governing data sharing among group companies?

 Data sharing with a parent company (in Japan, Thailand, etc.) also constitutes a cross-border transfer.
 The assumption that "it's fine because it's within the group" is incorrect.
-Execute data sharing agreements between group companies and clearly establish the legal basis for each transfer.
+Data sharing agreements must be concluded between group companies, and the legal basis for the transfer must be clearly defined.

-Five years ago, while sharing confidential information on a project in Laos, we were flagged for not specifying the scope of sharing in the contract, and had to hastily draft an additional data processing agreement.
-Reactive measures cost both time and trust.
+Five years ago, when sharing confidential information on a project in Laos, I was told that "the scope of sharing is not specified in the contract," and we had to hastily draw up an additional data processing agreement.
+Reactive, after-the-fact responses come at a cost — both in effort and in trust.

 ![AI Usage Checklist [8 Items]](/_next/image?url=https%3A%2F%2Fxlawjotwdonvcisfgnkc.supabase.co%2Fstorage%2Fv1%2Fobject%2Fpublic%2Farticle-images%2Farticles%2F40%2F2570%2Fai-generated.png%3Ft%3D1773372591033&w=3840&q=75)